 I began this roundtable discussion by focusing on the importance of security awareness daily and why it matters for both your offline and online life.
 We then moved into actionable tips for website security, including my 5 Simple Steps to Website Security.

 My session was received well by those in attendance and the discussion afterward was filled with questions regarding common challenges the average user has in implementing proper security best practices, such as “How do I create and remember all these strong and unique passwords?”
 You can find the answer to this question and several other security best practice advice right here.

 In its fifth year, the SNAP Secret Sisters program is a popular one with attendees.
 Organized by Katie from Sweet Rose Studio and Rebecca from The Crafted Sparrow, this program is not only a lot of fun but also a unique way to connect more personally with other participants.
 I entered into the program this year and was partnered anonymously with two other attendees, one to buy gifts for, and one to receive gifts from.
 On the second day, you found out who gave you the gifts and it was a great opportunity to connect with someone you may not have met.

 My gifts included a new book (great for my travel schedule) and my favorite item, robot socks!
 A big thanks Britni Vigil from PlayPartyPlan!

 By all accounts, SNAP was a successful event.
 We learned a lot about the needs of creative business bloggers and had the opportunity to share just how important website security is to sustaining and growing an online business.

 Whether you’re a blogger who’s already generating an income from your website or are just starting out, putting a solid security plan in place is one of the most important things you can do to ensure your success.
-Learn more about our malware scanning/auto-removal, WAF, and CDN services or keep the conversation going by following us on Twitter or Like us on Facebook!
+Learn more about our malware scanning, WAF, and CDN services or keep the conversation going by following us on Twitter or Like us on Facebook!